Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 No one disputes that orphan drugs have helped or saved hundreds of thousands of patients suffering from debilitating or even fatal rare diseases.
 And drug industry officials say companies should be rewarded, not punished, for making those treatments possible and for pursuing new drugs that aren't always an economic success.

 Research and development is "long, costly, risky," said Anne Pritchett, vice president, policy and research at industry lobbying group PhRMA.
-"When you look at cystic fibrosis it was 25 years to the development of an effective therapy ...
+"When you look at cystic fibrosis, it was 25 years to the development of an effective therapy ...
 I think we would be concerned about anything that would undermine the current [orphan drug] incentives."

-Former U.S. Rep. Henry Waxman, D-Calif., a champion of the 1983 Orphan Drug Act takes a different view.
+Former U.S. Rep. Henry Waxman, D-Calif., a champion of the 1983 Orphan Drug Act, takes a different view.

 "The Orphan Drug Act has been a great success because many people with diseases that affect very few people now have drugs available to them," Waxman said.
 "But it's been in some ways turned on its head when it becomes the basis of manipulating the system for the drug company to make much more money than they would in an open, competitive market."